 - Elimination entry sheet. assumptions sheets for debt and working capital

 Anyhow, the task was to dovetail a balance sheet section (as provided by the client’s accountant) to this workbook for each entity as well as a consolidated balance sheet for the group and incorporate some movements of the balance sheet to the cash flow areas where appropriate.
-And don’t change the look of the workbook.
-I am sorry I can’t show you better screenshots below for client confidentiality reasons which makes this post a hard read I know.
+And what ever you do don’t change the look of the workbook.
+I am sorry I can’t show you better screenshots below for client confidentiality reasons which makes this post a harder read I know.
 But below is a Worksheet Map of the finished version that gives some understanding which I explain later on where I got this.

 The process I came up with was as follows:

 - Base data – lock away copies of the original workbooks safely aside in a folder so I could be absolutely sure of the original business model and data.
 No brainer.

 - Review of workbook – Gain a practical working understanding of the workbook and each sheets job – in particular I would need to determine the each business entity sheet’s differences if any.
 Check for constants, merged cells, hidden rows or columns.
 Are there any hidden sheets you need to be aware of – are there any Very Hidden sheets (which can only be made visible within the VBE module).
 Are formulas different within the rows and if so from where to where.

 There are tools out there to help with this kind of’ review.
 The one I really like and use is the very inexpensive John Walkenbach PUP Tools which does a host of useful things but it in particular produces a Worksheet Report which is a great place to start getting that understanding of a messy, complex legacy spreadsheet.
 I did a simple diagram to help my understanding.